 Kawa Hot Bath (Night-time)

 It was a very tiring day as we came from a day trip to Seco Island, so it was a perfect time to give our body a much needed relaxation.
-Upon entering the resort, we immediately advised the personnel that we will have a Kawa Hot Bath so they could prepare it while we’re checking-in and organizing our belongings.
+Upon entering the resort, we immediately advised the personnel that we will have a Kawa Hot Bath so they could prepare it while we’re checking-in and organizing our stuff.
 We were the only guests that time so we were given the best accommodation they have which is good for 4-5 persons despite we were just two.

 It was so relaxing that I wanted to just spend the whole night on the kawa. 😜 We stayed for an hour or so.
 Usually the session lasts 30 minutes only, but there were no other guests so we were allowed to extend as much as we want.
 A session costs 250 per person.